HyoungsungKim/coursera/Cloud Computing Concepts, Part 1/Week2.md

 Globus : inter-site protocol

-- High-throughput computing system from Univ wisconsin Madison
+- High-throughput computing system from Univ Wisconsin Madison
 - Belongs to a class of Cycle-scavenging systems such systems
   - Run on a lot of workstations
   - When workstation is free, ***ask site's central server(or Globus) for tasks***